 Thousands of Blues music fans flock to the lush, tropical grounds of Vinoy Park to watch world-renowned artists perform American Blues music on the waterfront.

 Held in spring, the Tampa Bay Blues Fest is the perfect opportunity to enjoy the Florida sunshine and warm weather, whilst listening to some of the world’s greatest Blues musicians.

 Snack on tasty food from stalls selling Cuban cuisine, seafood and local BBQ.

-Wanee Music Festival takes place in the town of Live Oak in north Florida.
+Wanee Music Festival is places to visit in Florida and takes place in the town of Live Oak in north Florida.

 The festival has been running since 2005 and is held in the Spirit of the Suwannee Music Park, with the Allman Brothers Band leading the line-up every year.